 - 1. Under no circumstances may graduate courses be taken to fulfill requirements for a baccalaureate degree. - 2.
 No course taken without the requisite permission may be counted for graduate credit toward a degree. - 3.
-There is no guarantee that work approved and completed will be accepted when a graduate degree plan is prepared. - 4.
+There is no guarantee that work approved and completed will be accepted for fulfillment of degree requirements. - 4.
 The maximum number of graduate semester hours that an undergraduate may accrue is twelve.